bvanhou/Docker-Configuration/README.md

 ###### =====================================
 Update the packages on your instance
 ```
+Update Yum Package Manager
 yum update -y

 Install Docker
 yum install docker -y

 Start the Docker Service
 service docker start

 Add the ec2-user to the docker group so you can execute Docker commands without using sudo.
 usermod -a -G docker ec2-user
 ```